 • Creating a workflow that works using shortcuts for time management

-One important aspect of smart social media for brands is what I call Feeding the Content Monster or filling your content calendar.
+One important aspect of smart social media for brands is Feeding the Content Monster or filling your content calendar.
 Here are some ideas for you:

-Load your social media content calendar: Publishing to social media is an important part of any social marketing strategy.
-Sharing social content helps boost reach, increase following and establish your brand as a thought-leader.
-If you have no process in place, check out this webinar on building a social content calendar.
-When filling up a social media calendar, make sure your team satisfies the content needs of each individual network.
+Load your social media content calendar: Publishing to social media is integral to any social marketing strategy.
+Sharing social content helps boost reach, increase following, and establish your brand as a thought leader.
+When filling up a social media calendar, ensure your team satisfies each individual network's content needs.
 Since no two social media audiences are the same, there are no hard-and-fast rules about how often to post.
-However, there are guidelines out there to use as a jumping off point:
+However, there are guidelines out there to use as a jumping-off point: